Weffe/axios-api-versioning/docs/README.md

 # Welcome

-Here, you can find an assortment of examples and documentation on how to use `axios-api-versioning`.
+Here, you can find an assortment of guides and documentation on how to use `axios-api-versioning`.

 ## What is it?